TaylanUB/scheme-bytestructures/README.md

      bytevector-ref-fn bytevector-set-fn)

-This will return a descriptor-type object which can be used with `make-bytestructure-descriptor' as explained in the first section.
+This will return a descriptor-type object which can be used with `make-bytestructure-descriptor` as explained in the first section.
 The constructor is the one already mentioned, the predicate must identify instances of the descriptor type, the size-or-size-accessor must be either a non-negative exact integer, or a unary function that will return the size of a specific instance of the type (think of our "integer" type example).

-The `bytevector-ref-fn' must be a ternary function that takes a bytevector, an offset, and a descriptor of this type; and returns a value, according to that descriptor and residing at that offset in the bytevector.
-The `bytevector-set-fn' is similar but takes an additional value argument, whose binary representation it should fill into the bytevector at that offset.
+The `bytevector-ref-fn` must be a ternary function that takes a bytevector, an offset, and a descriptor of this type; and returns a value, according to that descriptor and residing at that offset in the bytevector.
+The `bytevector-set-fn` is similar but takes an additional value argument, whose binary representation it should fill into the bytevector at that offset.